The Process of Analysis and Classification for a Meteorite

 indicating different phases

-Now we know that an electron microprobe is used to do the classification analysis, and at least generally why we choose it over other tools.
-So, let's look into what we are doing a little more closely.
+Now that we know an electron microprobe is used to do the analysis, and at least generally why we choose it over other tools, let's look into what we're doing a little more closely.

 What are we looking for?